Coronavirus: Lyon president writes letter to government calling for season to resume

 With the Bundesliga season back up and running, while Spanish, Italian and English clubs prepare for a potential return, Aulas wants an about-turn in France.

-Lyon published an open letter from its president sent to the government eight days before it is expected to announce the easing lockdown of restrictions in the country.
+Lyon on Monday published an open letter from their president sent to the government eight days before they are expected to announce the easing lockdown of restrictions in the country.

 It was sent "so that June 2 [when measures could be eased in France] becomes synonymous with hope for all of French football."